bbfishsung/sttimothy/README.md

 sttimothy
 =========

-Projects for St. Timothy church
+This is the git repository for St. Timothy church projects.